whoismtrx/42_push_swap/README.md

   So to avoid this issue, we introduce the `Pivot_two` decision to determine when and how to rotate stack `B`, ensuring that the elements are in the desired order before transferring them back to stack `A`.

-- least but not last, i have a big thanks to my friend [Nx21](https://github.com/Nx21) for helping me to improve and optimize the algorithm. i wanna thank you for reading this article, I hope it helps you to understand the project and how you can implement it in the right way. if you have any question or you need help, feel free to ask me on my email `orekab3@gmail.com`, and I will be happy to help you. also if you have any suggestion to improve the article or optimize the algorithm, please let me know.
+- last but not least, i have a big thanks to my friend [Nx21](https://github.com/Nx21) for helping me to improve and optimize the algorithm. i wanna thank you for reading this article, I hope it helps you to understand the project and how you can implement it in the right way. if you have any question or you need help, feel free to ask me on my email `orekab3@gmail.com`, and I will be happy to help you. also if you have any suggestion to improve the article or optimize the algorithm, please let me know.

 ## Resources